damonsk/docs-onlinewardleymaps/docs/map-components/anchor.md

 A Wardley Map always starts with an **anchor**—the user or stakeholder need.
 The anchor represents the situation you want to influence, often called the "battle at hand."
 It is the top-most element in the value chain and all other components ultimately serve this need.

-> "A map of a competitive business landscape is context-specific, but instead of magnetic North, the anchor is the User being served and their corresponding needs." ([learnwardleymapping.com](https://learnwardleymapping.com/landscape/))
+In a competitive business landscape map, instead of magnetic North, the anchor is the User being served and their corresponding needs.
+This context-specific focus ensures the map reflects the right perspective and strategic priorities.

 ## Syntax